dqualizer/dqlang/README.md

 A more detailed description of this component's architecture is provided in the [arc42 document](https://github.com/dqualizer/dqualizer/tree/main/docs/asciidoc).

+Feel free to have a look at the [documentation](https://dqualizer.github.io/dqlang/) which includes examples.

 ## Usage

-This package is pubished via [Github Packages](https://github.com/features/packages).
+This package is published via [Github Packages](https://github.com/features/packages).

 ### Maven